rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 This has the advantage of avoiding coupling this feature to another unstable feature.
 But it has the drawback of being incredibly verbose.
-Typing the same volatile type name over and over again in a complex shared memory transaction would certainly get old and turn annoying quickly, and we don't want anger to distract low-level developers from the delicate task of implementing the kind of subtle algorithm that requires volatile operations.
+Typing the same volatile type name over and over again in a complex transaction would certainly get old and turn annoying quickly, and we don't want anger to distract low-level developers from the delicate task of implementing the kind of subtle algorithm that requires volatile operations.

 ## `NonNull<T>` vs `*mut T` vs `*const T` vs other
 [pointers]: #pointers